Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 You may not land the job of your dreams.
 This is true in normal seasons, and it’s even more true during the pandemic.
 As harsh as this may sound, this is a desperate time, and some job markets simply aren’t hiring.

-When you start calling people up and sending out resumes, take the time to reflect on your expectations, and make sure that you are not asking too much.
-While you do benefit from keeping your hopes up, trying to shoot for a great position, such as an executive role in an industry that is barely hiring, will only leave you with disappointment.
+When you start calling people up and sending out resumes, take the time to reflect on your expectations and make sure that you are not asking too much.
+While you benefit from keeping your hopes up, trying to shoot for a great position, such as an executive role in an industry that is barely hiring, will only leave you disappointed.

-Even more so, not managing your expectations can lead you to apply to too many areas at once, which will prevent you from honing your applications.
+Even more so, not managing your expectations can lead you to apply to too many areas simultaneously, preventing you from honing your applications.

 Reach Out to the People You Know

-The hidden job market is something you will want to tap into during the pandemic.
-Unadvertised jobs mean fewer applicants, so you are more likely to stand out.
-Try to reach out to the people you know and ask them if they are aware of any openings in their company.
+You will want to tap into the hidden job market during the pandemic.
+Unadvertised jobs mean fewer applicants, making you more likely to stand out.
+Try to reach out to the people you know and ask them if they know of any openings in their company.

 Don’t feel ashamed to do this – this is a difficult time, and your friends or family will probably understand.

-Overall, it’s going to be a long road if you’re thinking of re-entering the workforce, but know that this does not mean you are unqualified.
-It is simply an uncertain time, and businesses are doing the best they can to stay alive.
+Overall, it will be a long road if you’re considering re-entering the workforce but know that this does not mean you are unqualified.
+It is uncertain, and businesses are doing their best to stay alive.

 Did you find this article helpful?
 Check out more career tips on our blog.